garland-culbreth/network-echos/docs/concepts/model.md

 ### Network generation

-At initialization, a social network, $\mathcal{G}$, is constructed according to standard network construction algorithms the user can select from.
+The initial social network, network, $\mathcal{G}$, is constructed according to standard network construction algorithms the user can select from.

 ??? abstract "Available network constructors"